PhilipRurka/easyBubble/README.md

 # ezabble
-Its a Simple Nano Library that helps beautifully creates tooltips with minimal code.
+Its a Simple Nano Library that helps you create beautiful tooltips with minimal code.

 ## Demo
 https://philiprurka.github.io/ezabble/